 Procedure given below is general and might differ little bit.

-1) Reduce the load on the somewhere around 30 percent.
+1) Reduce the load on the main engine to somewhere around 30 percent.

 2) Close the heating to fuel oil heaters and let the fuel temperature to approximately 100 degree Celsius.
 Viscosity will also drop.